 I love maple roasted pecans on my salad 😉 Especially ones that are a little sweet, a little salty with a little kick of spice.
 This recipe is exactly that.
 And with a crunch!
 When you eat as much salad as I do, its nice to have a little special topper once in a while.
 Especially on our Pickled Beet Salad which is one of my favorites.

 You can make them with pecans like we did, but you could also try almonds or cashews with this recipe.
 Or a combination of nuts.
 We used a little butter to make these, but if you wanted to make them a little bit healthier, you could use coconut oil and that would work just as well.
 You could also try omitting the brown sugar and just use the maple syrup for sweetening.
 You might need a bit extra.
-Im going to do a bit of experimenting with this maple roasted pecan recipe next time, but its also excellent just the way it is.
+Im going to do a bit of experimenting with this maple roasted pecan recipe next time, but this candied pecans recipe is also excellent just the way it is.

 These maple roasted pecans would actually make a great gift if you put them in mason jars and make the lid look all pretty.
 If your crafty like that 🙂